 The primary goal of colleges and universities is to train thought leaders who push the frontiers of knowledge and make contributions to business practices and society.
-If this sounds appealing, then it’s worthwhile to consider a doctoral level degree.
+If this sounds appealing, then it’s worthwhile to consider online doctoral programs .
 The benefits can include learning from teachers who are up to date on the latest business theories and practices, improving your skillsets and knowledge on a flexible schedule, becoming a lifelong learner and achieving personal satisfaction.2

 Pursue Your D.M. at Colorado Technical University

 Colorado Technical University’s Doctor of Management program offers students the opportunity to develop management skills in one of many concentrations, including but not limited to criminal justice, healthcare management and leadership, higher education teaching and learning, and technology management.
-Learn more about CTU’s Doctor of Management degree programs.
+Learn more about CTU’s doctorate in management online.

 1. Munkeby, Steve, Ph.D.
 Lead Doctoral Professor, Colorado Technical University.
 “Which is the Best Doctorate Degree for Me?
 A Ph.D. vs. DBA vs. DM?”
 (Visited 3/7/17).